lindenb/jvarkit/docs/MantaMerger.md

 Usage: mantamerger [options] Files
   Options:
+    -B, --bed
+      Keep regions in this bed file.
     --bnd-distance
       Two BND variants are the same if their bounds are distant by less than xxx bases.
 A distance specified as a positive integer.Commas are